-The Provincial REDD+ Management Committee is an existing body already notified and also adopted for the current Sub-NFMS (M&MRV) System.
-The committee comprises of Secretary Forests and Wildlife (as chair), all Chief Conservators Forest (CCFs), Conservators Forest (CFs) including Conservator Wildlife (CWL) and Representative from P&D department (as members).
-Key functions of the committee will include provincial REDD+ management reviews and strategic decision making related to REDD+ implementation.
+The Provincial REDD+ Management Committee is a new body recommended under the current Sub-NFMS (M&MRV) System.
+The committee will comprise of Secretary Forests and Wildlife (as chair), all Chief Conservators Forest (CCFs), Chief Conservator Wildlife (CWL), Conservators Forest (CFs) and Representative from P&D department (as members).
+Key functions of the committee will include provincial REDD+ management reviews and strategic and policy decision making related to REDD+ implementation.
 Revised structure and TORs of the Provincial REDD+ Management Committee will be notified within four months of the formal endorsement of the Sub-NFMS.

-2.1.2.2 Provincial REDD+ Cell
+2.1.2.2 Provincial REDD+ Coordination and Implementation Unit

-The Provincial REDD+ Cell, is also an existing body and is already notified.
-The Provincial REDD+ Cell comprises of; 1).
-CCF/ REDD+ Focal Point (head/ chair); 2).
-All CCFs and CFs as members.
-Revised structure and TORs of the Provincial REDD+ Cell will be notified within four months of the formal endorsement of the Sub-NFMS.
+The Provincial REDD+ Coordination and Implementation Unit, is a new body recommended under the Sub-NFMS.
+The Provincial REDD+ Coordination and Implementation Unit will comprise of; 1).
+REDD+ focal point/ CF planning unit (chair); 2).
+CFs and DFOs Headquarters (members); 3).
+Provincial level NGOs and CSOs (members)., and; 4).
+Academia (members).
+Structure and TORs of the Provincial REDD+ Coordination and Management Committee will be notified within three months of the formal endorsement of the Sub-NFMS.
 Major functions of the Provincial REDD+ Cell will include;